Best UK Brokers For Earning High Cash Interest 2025

 When evaluating what to do with uninvested cash, consider these factors to ensure your money works effectively for you:

-3. The safety of your cash is another critical aspect.
+- The safety of your cash is another critical aspect.
 Verify whether your uninvested cash will be protected by insurance schemes like the Financial Services Compensation Scheme (FSCS) in the UK – which insures deposits up to £85,000 per eligible person and up to £170,000 for joint accounts.
-XTB, eToro and Interactive Investor, for example, are all regulated by the FCA and provide deposit protection through the FSCS.
+XTB and eToro, for example, are all regulated by the FCA and provide deposit protection through the FSCS.

 Interest rates are determined by the rates brokers receive from the banks where they hold your cash.
 If there are changes in the Bank of England’s base rate you can anticipate corresponding adjustments in the interest rates on your cash.